binocarlos/noxy/README.md

 The `FRONT` and `BACK` settings are ignored - it is usually the case you use your static webserver as the default route.

+## change the port of noxy itself

+To make noxy itself (nginx) listen on a different port, set `NOXY_PORT`.
+It defaults to 80.

 ## debug